d3b4g/leonids/_posts/callme.md

 ## Building the ROP-Chain

-Lets find the building blocks that need to build a ROP chain.
 As need to pass three arguments (1,2,3) into each function, let’s find the required ROP chain using ROPgadget.According to the description of the challenge, to get flag the ROP chain need to make the following function calls in following sequence order.

 +-------------------------------------------------------------+
 | callme_one(1,2,3) + callme_two(1,2,3) + callme_three(1,2,3) |